qgis/QGIS-Documentation/source/docs/user_manual/plugins/core_plugins/plugins_metasearch.rst

 services.
 MetaSearch provides a default list of Catalog Services, which can be added by pressing :guilabel:`Add Default Services` button.

-To all listed Catalog Service entries, click the dropdown select box.
+To find all listed Catalog Service entries, click the dropdown select box.

+To add a Catalog Service entry:

+#.
+Click the :guilabel:`New` button
-To add a Catalog Service entry, click the :guilabel:`New` button, and enter a :guilabel:`Name` for the service, as well as the :guilabel:`URL` (endpoint).
+#.
+Enter a :guilabel:`Name` for the service, as well as the :guilabel:`URL` (endpoint).
    Note that only the base URL is required (not a full GetCapabilities URL).
-If the CSW requires authentication, enter the appropriate :guilabel:`User name` and :guilabel:`Password` credentials.
-Clicking :guilabel:`OK` will add the service to the list of entries.
+#.
+If the CSW requires authentication, enter the appropriate :guilabel:`User name`
+   and :guilabel:`Password` credentials.
+#.
+Click :guilabel:`OK` to add the service to the list of entries.

-To edit an existing Catalog Service entry, select the entry you would like to edit and click the :guilabel:`Edit` button, and modify the :guilabel:`Name` or :guilabel:`URL` values, then click :guilabel:`OK`.
+To edit an existing Catalog Service entry:

+#.
+Select the entry you would like to edit
+#.
+Click the :guilabel:`Edit` button
+#.
+And modify the :guilabel:`Name` or :guilabel:`URL` values
+#.
+Click :guilabel:`OK`.

 To delete a Catalog Service entry, select the entry you would like to delete and click the :guilabel:`Delete` button.
 You will be asked to confirm deleting the